Powerlearnproject/se-assignment-day-2-git-and-github-mwangiasford1/README.md

 6.Delete the Branch: Clean up by deleting the branch locally and remotely.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
-The roll is to pull requests (PRs) are essential in GitHub workflows for code review and collaboration.
-They allow developers to propose changes, discuss modifications, and merge code into a shared repository.
+The roll and pull requests (PRs).They allow developers to propose changes, discuss modifications, and merge code into a shared repository.
 PRs help maintain code quality by enabling peer reviews, testing, and version control.
 The facilitae include:
 1.Review Process – Team members can comment, request changes, and approve before merging.
 2.Branching Strategy – Developers work on separate branches, ensuring the main branch remains stable.